 Any UK business conducting crypto asset related activities will have to register with the FCA by today (30 June, 2020)or cease trading in 2021.

 Calls grow for ‘new generation’ UK funds regime to boost industry post Brexit and encourage regional economic growth

 Boutique asset management think tank New City Initiative (NCI) is calling for the development of a new UK fund structure that could rival UCITS and AIFs, while decentralising fund management in the country and encouraging regional growth.

-UK financial services face an uncertain future post-Brexit, as a think tank warns that the country’s dominant services sector has been overlooked in the trade negotiations with the EU.
+UK financial services face an uncertain future post-Brexit, and leading voices are warning that the country’s dominant services sector has been overlooked in the trade negotiations with the EU.

 The UK’s Financial Conduct Authority has taken steps to improve the advice given to those considering transferring their defined benefit pensions, by banning financial advisers from “contingent charging”.
 The practice has, in the past, allowed financial advisers to charge for advice only if a transfer goes ahead.

 The Financial Conduct Authority (FCA) has begun a review into the use and value of data and advanced analytics in wholesale financial markets, both now and in the future.